gabbyc313/CTS--4000/GC~Submission.md

 Making the map was a fun experience, researching helped me to learn where the most common landing points for cables are and new places I didn’t even know existed!
-Through this exploration I came to have more appreciation for those that make maps, as I would have trouble getting the lines to bend how I want to avoid land, or when the line would discontinue, and I'd have to start over I'd get frustrated.
+Through this exploration I came to have more appreciation for those that make maps, as I would have trouble getting the lines to bend how I want to avoid land, or when the line would discontinue, and I'd have to start over getting frustrated.
 It's a very time-consuming process if you’re going for a certain look, but in the end, I did enjoy seeing my map unfold into something bigger and the final product was something I am happy with. (⁀ᗢ⁀)

 ---